How do I get started?

 What are “out-of-pocket expenses” and when must they be paid?

-Many plans are subject to meeting a set deductible first or paying a co-pay for each visit.
+Many plans are subject to meeting a set deductible before covering the cost the services.
+Once the deductible is met, it is common to have a co-pay or co-insurance for each session.

 Please call the customer service number on your insurance card to find out what your particular out of pocket expenses are under your plan.
 We kindly request that you pay any portion that is your responsibility at the time of service.